Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Steve and Gayle hosted guests from near and far, guests who loved that buttermilk dressing which was unlike anything else they had ever tasted.
 It was so popular that the couple was asked to bottle it, which they did.

 When finances became tight, Steve sold off 54 acres of the ranch, and he sold more salad dressing—a lot of salad dressing.
 He and Gayle developed a dry packaged mix that could be stirred into sour cream or buttermilk to recreate the original.
 The beauty of this invention was that it could easily be packaged, shipped, and marketed throughout the United States.

 Hidden Valley Ranch was sold in the early 1970s, but that wasn't the end of the salad dressing empire.
 In October 1973 Steve sold the brand and recipe to the Clorox Corporation for a "cool as a cucumber" $8 million.

-Kristen acknowledges that, of course, you can purchase buttermilk ranch dressing at the grocery store, but fresh and homemade are always better.
-And, you probably already have most of the ingredients needed to make this.
-So, check your spice rack before you go shopping.
-If your family likes the taste of Hidden Valley ranch, they will love with a capital L this dressing made by you.
+We all know that, of course, you can purchase buttermilk ranch dressing at the grocery store, but fresh and homemade are always better.
+And you probably already have most of the ingredients needed to make this.
+So check your spice rack before you go shopping.
+If your family likes the taste of Hidden Valley ranch, they will love (with a capital L) this dressing made by you.

-Holly has somehow channeled the spirit of Steve Henson and has developed the perfect blend of herbs and spices and (even) dried buttermilk so that you can easily whip up a batch of dressing (or dip), as little or as much as you need, anytime you want it.
-Here's the link to her dry mix recipe.
+Holly at Spend With Pennies has somehow channeled the spirit of Steve Henson and has developed the perfect blend of herbs and spices and (even) dried buttermilk so that you can easily whip up a batch of dressing (or dip), as little or as much as you need, anytime you want it.
+Here's the link to Holly's dry mix recipe.